Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-teams.md

 content_type: how-to
 ---

-A common scenario for a Dev Portal is to restrict developers' ability to view or request access to specific services based on their permissions. {{site.konnect_short_name}} Portal enables administrators to define Role-Based Access Control (RBAC) for teams of developers through the Konnect UI and API.
+A common scenario for a Dev Portal is to restrict developers' ability to view or request access to specific API products based on their permissions. {{site.konnect_short_name}} Portal enables administrators to define Role-Based Access Control (RBAC) for teams of developers through the Konnect UI and API.

-Portal RBAC supports two different roles for services that can be applied to a team of developers:
+Portal RBAC supports two different roles for API products that can be applied to a team of developers:

-* **API Viewer:** Provides developers with read access to the documentation associated with a service.
+* **API Viewer:** Provides developers with read access to the documentation associated with an API product.
-* **API Consumer:** Includes API Viewer permissions as well as allows developers to register applications to consume versions of a service.
+* **API Consumer:** Includes API Viewer permissions as well as allows developers to register applications to consume versions of an API product.

 You can use the API and UI to create a team, assign a role to the team, and finally, add developers to the team.